drduh/YubiKey-Guide/README.md

 **Linux**

-Using the same `/dev/sdc` device as in the previous step:

-Create a small (20 Mb is more than enough) partition for storing secret materials:
+Using the same `/dev/sdc` device as in the previous step, create a small (at least 20 Mb is recommended) partition for storing materials:

 ```console
 sudo fdisk /dev/sdc <<EOF